balderdashy/sails-docs/concepts/Policies/Policies.md

 {
   // Apply 'isLoggedIn' to all actions by default
   '*': 'isLoggedIn',
-  ProfileController: {
   // Apply 'isAdmin' to the 'foo' action.  'isLoggedIn' will NOT be applied!
   'foo': 'isAdmin'
-  }
 }
 ```